tboox/tbox/README.md

 - Provides some io servers (http ..) using coroutine
 - Provides stackfull and stackless coroutines
 - Support epoll, kqueue, poll, select and IOCP
+- Support to wait pipe, socket and process in coroutine and poller at same time

 #### The database library